Relintai/pandemonium_engine/doc/engine/voxelman.md

 You can assign any texture to your surfaces with this, and it will merge them together, but it will do it for every required chunk/voxel combination.

 For example if you have a chunk with voxel Grass, and voxel Stone used in it, this library will create a material with a merged texture for Stone and Grass.
-If you have an anouther chunk which only has Grass and Stone in it, this material will be reused.
+If you have an another chunk which only has Grass and Stone in it, this material will be reused.
 And if you have a third chunk which only has a Grass voxel used in it, it will get a new merged material and texture only containing Grass voxel.

 ## Worlds